 4. Midtown Tower

-SOM designed the multi-use building along with Nikken Sekkei ltd., Midtown tower in the midtown development center.
+SOM designed the multi-use building along with Nikken Sekkei Ltd., Midtown tower in the midtown development center.
+Itis one of the tall buildings in Tokyo.
 It is 248 meters tall and was completed in the year 2007.
 The tower houses commercial, hospitality, retail as well as residential spaces.

 5. Tokyo Metropolitan Government building